 Native trees, shrubs and grasses provide an important social, economic and environmental benefit to the community.
-Its time to roll up your sleeves and get ready to bring nature back to your backyard.
+So why not roll up your sleeves and get ready to bring nature back to your backyard.

 Check out Council's native plant program!

 Native plants are provided to bring nature back as part of the native plant program which is aligned with nominated events throughout the year such as National Tree Day.

 Plant and care for your native in your yard!